ncatlab/nlab-content/pages/4274.md

 (That the [[partition function]] in ([Witten 87 (11)](#Witten87)) is indeed, after some normalization, an [[elliptic genus]] is ([Landweber 88, theorem 3](#Landweber88))).

-Rigorous proofs of the rigidity claims then appeared in
+Rigorous proofs of the [[rigidity theorem for equivariant elliptic genera]] then appeared in

 * [[Clifford Taubes]],  _$S^1$ actions and elliptic genera_, Comm.
 Math.
 Phys., 122(3):455&#8211;526, 1989.